Newsroom, College Savings gbfadmin Newsroom, College Savings gbfadmin

 Grandparent Owned 529 Account

 A 529 account owned by a grandparent is often considered one of the most effective ways to save for college for a student.
 Mainly because 529 accounts owned by the grandparents are invisible to the college financial aid calculation (FAFSA) when determining the financial aid package that will be awarded to a student.
-But there is a little-known pitfall about distributions from grandparent owned 529 accounts and the rules are changing in 2023.
+But there is a little-known pitfall about distributions from grandparent owned 529 accounts but thankfully the rules have changed.
 In this article, we will review:

 • Advantages of grandparent owned 529 accounts